Hootten History, Family Crest & Coats of Arms

 Early History of the Hootten family

-Another 166 words (12 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootten History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hootten research.
+Another 99 words (7 lines of text) covering the years 1600 and 1672 are included under the topic Early Hootten History in all our PDF Extended History products and printed products wherever possible.

 Hootten Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hootten has appeared include Hooton, Hootton, Hooten, Hootten and others.